ascgliding/flights310/README_USER.rst

 A self launching glider should be recorded as normal except that the Tug regn must be set to 'SELF LAUNCH'.
 This can be found in the drop down list.
 A takeoff time and a landed time is required but no tug down time is required.
-Motor gliders that are in the master aircraft should have their default launch method set to 'SELF LAUNCH' and this will cause the tow details to be set automatically.
+Motor gliders that are in the master aircraft table should have their default launch method set to 'SELF LAUNCH' and this will cause the tow details to be set automatically.

 Recording non-towing flights in RDW